PurpurMC/Purpur/.github/ISSUE_TEMPLATE/performance_problem.md

 ---
-name: Behavior Bug or Plugin Incompatibility
+name: Performance Problem
-about: Report issues with plugin incompatibility or other behavior related issues.
+about: Report performance related problems or other areas of concern
 ---

 <!--
-  Before reporting a crash here, please make sure you are on the latest version of Purpur.
+  Before reporting performance problems here, please make sure you are on the latest version of Purpur.
 -->

 ## Timings link